 How to Get a Driver’s License with Cerebral Palsy

-Generally, in order to get a driver’s license, a person with disability must:
+Generally, in order to get a driver’s license, a person with a disability must:

 1. Pass the Written Exam